From when they happen to how they get removed.

 The surgery truly can be life-changing for a lot of patients.
 It can not only improve the quality of your vision but you can also potentially gain other benefits from the advanced lens technology available to us.

-What are some of those other benefits?
+What are some of the other benefits of cataract surgery?

 In surgery, we’re replacing that cloudy lens with a new lens implant, which takes away the cloudiness and the yellowing effect of the cataract.
 But now, there’s more than just the benefit of clearing your vision — there’s also the opportunity to get you out of glasses.